yahoojapan/multiple-dimension-spread/README.md

 ## Where can I get more help, if I need it?
+Support and discussion of MDS are on the Mailing list.
 Please refer the following subsection named "How to contribute".

 We plan to support and discussion of MDS on the Mailing list.